Tribal-Trouble/tribaltrouble/README.md

 - We are currently using google java format <https://github.com/google/google-java-format>
 - Use the command `ant format` at the root of the repository to make sure all files are formatted before contributing

+## 🌐 Translations

+Want to help translate Tribal Trouble into your language?
+Check out our [Translation Guide](.github/TRANSLATIONS.md) for detailed instructions on how to contribute translations using our CSV-based workflow.

 ## 🤝 Contributing